gethinode/hinode/content/en/blog/mgallery.md

 {{- $resized := .Fill (printf "%dx%d q80 CatMullRom" $width $height) | resources.Copy $thumbName -}}
 ```

 In line 1 the name of the thumbnail is generated, in order to create a user-friendly name for that thumbnail.
-It will be the basename of the image, postfixed with `_t` and the value of the `thumb` parameter.
-It could be something like img/animage_t21x9.img
+It will be the basename of the image, postfixed with `_t` and the ratio value of the `thumb` parameter.
+It could be something like img/animage_t21x9.jpg

 In line 5, the maximum width of the thumbnail is calculated. which is the window size (872 pixels) divided by the number of columns.
 Based on that width, the height of the thumbnail is calculated, based on the `thumb` parameter, in lines 12-50.
-In, the somewhat unlikely case, that the calculated height, happens to be larger than the image height, the height is made equal to the image Height and the width is recalculated.
+In, the somewhat rare case, that the calculated height, happens to be larger than the image height, the height is made equal to the image Height and the width is recalculated.

 Finally in line 53, the actual creation of the thumbnail happens.
 The resulting thumbnail will have the specified size, without deformation.
-The `.Fill` will use cropping and resizing to reach the specified size.
+The `.Fill` operation will use cropping and resizing to reach the specified size.

 ### Caption and credits